JustinGOSSES/spoken-floodplain/README.md

 # Spoken-floodplain

-Placeholder for a potential houston hackathon project about website that verbally tells users when they enter or leave a floodplain as they are on the move.
+Placeholder for a potential houston hackathon project that is a website that verbally tells users when they enter or leave a floodplain as they are on the move.

 The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced (1) sitting at a computer and (2) looking at either looking at a whole city or a singular address.